 73% of internet users use social networks at least once a month.
 These numbers are skewed because of older people; 18-25 usage is closer to 90%, with many users (18-24 females) using more than one social network every day.

-6. 20-30 Year Olds Use Social Media to Research Luxury Products
+6. 20-30 Year Olds Use Social Media to Research Luxury Products and Stocks

 Social media is a critical step along the path to purchase.
 Buyers, assistants and future leaders who are making recommendations to their bosses now are 20-30 years old.
 If you lack a strong presence on social, you are missing out on a huge opportunity – especially if your competitors are there.